 Fate Assessment - Polestar Astrology

-Chinese wisdom-sciences incorporate a variety of systems for analyzing patterns of the human experience in space-time - Ziwei Doushu is one such system.
+Chinese wisdom-sciences incorporate a variety of systems for analyzing patterns of the human experience in space-time - Ziwei Doushu - Fate Calculation is one such system of reflecting on external symbols and patterns to awaken internal insight and wisdom.
+The goal is to illuminate internally so that we can act with more confidence and power in the world.

 Zi Wei Dou Shu as a psychological tool of self-reflection and consideration of one's relationships, circumstances, and individual context in space-time-culture is helpful for understanding oneself, evaluating one's life, reviewing one's circumstances and exploring possible outcomes or directions one can or should take in life.
 It can be especially helpful during times of change or uncertainty to reflect on life and its unfolding.